shahzainaslam11/diabetes_acm_publication/README.md

 ## 📄 Associated Publication

-This repository implements the methodology described in the ACM-style research paper.
+This repository implements the methodology described in the ACM-style research paper named **Explainable Federated Learning for Privacy Preserving Type-2 Diabetes Prediction**

 ---